‘A storytelling organisation’: Lessons in culture with the Octopus Energy CFO

 Whether this means fostering a culture and shared values around compelling stories, supporting management in engaging with challenges others would outsource, or holding a meeting on the hoof, it’s clear that responsibility, common goals, innovation and space for reflection can power a business through extraordinary growth.

 At Octopus Ventures, we recognise that people are behind the ideas that are shaping the future.
 Support, from founder to team level, can make all the difference.
-To read more of our resources for founders, on topics ranging from coaching to angel investing, developer recruitment to sales team motivation, head to the guides section on our website.
+To read more of our resources for founders, on topics ranging from coaching to angel investing, developer recruitment to sales team motivation, head to the resources section on our website.